stephentuso/welcome-android/README.md

 -	Fully customizable
 -	RTL support
 -	Ability to use built in layouts or custom fragments
+-   Built in layouts support all screen sizes and orientations

 Please open a new [issue](https://github.com/stephentuso/welcome-android/issues) if you find a bug or have a problem.